Long Lawen, Borneo, Malaysia

 Community benefit: Micro-hydro energy system

 The village of Long Lawen is located in Sarawak, Malaysia on the island of Borneo.
 Borneo, the third largest island in the world, is home to the oldest, most biologically diverse tropical rainforests on earth.
 Like many remote island villages, Long Lawen depends primarily on diesel generators to provide electricity.
-Diesel fuel is very expensive and noisy; it pollutes the air and is extremely inconvenient to obtain.
+Diesel fuel is expensive and noisy; it pollutes the air and is extremely inconvenient to obtain.

 - March 2015

 - According to Gabriel Wynn, Green Empowerment's Borneo program manager, as of last year the micro-hydro installation in Long Lawen "continues to be one of the best examples of community management,...

 - July 2004

 - The micro-hydro system continues to provide clean, quiet and renewable electricity for lights, small appliances and agricultural processing for the villagers of Long Lawen.
 The system is in solid...